 University Park, PA 16802

-The primary goal of the program is to improve the skills of institutional researchers on college and university campuses. the curriculum includes research design, assessment and evaluation of student and faculty issues, and the integration of strategic planning with institutional finance.
-All candidates are required to take 18 credits of coursework in Higher Education including HI ED 801: Foundations of Institutional Research, and HI ED 830: Designing Institutional Research Studies.
+The primary goal of the program is to improve the skills of institutional researchers on college and university campuses.
+The curriculum includes research design, assessment and evaluation of student and faculty issues, and the integration of strategic planning with institutional finance.
+All candidates are required to take 15 credits of coursework in Higher Education including HI ED 801: Foundations of Institutional Research, and HI ED 830: Designing Institutional Research Studies.
 Students may include up to 6 credits in statistics as part of their program of study for the Institutional Research certificate.

 For admission to the Graduate School, an applicant must hold either (1) a baccalaureate degree from a regionally accredited U.S. institution or (2) a tertiary (postsecondary) degree that is deemed comparable to a four-year bachelor's degree from a regionally accredited U.S. institution.
 This degree must be from an officially recognized degree-granting institution in the country in which it operates.
 Students are expected to have prior knowledge of introductory statistics.

 Last Revised by the Department: Spring Semester 2014

 Review Date: 04/08/2014